What is the difference between ERP (Enterprise Resource Planning) and Accounting Software?

 The choice is based on a business’s needs

 Before deciding if your company needs an accounting system or an ERP system you first must first decide what your company’s requirements are.
 Is the size and scale of the business such that all that is required is automation and control of the accounting process?
-In which case a solely accounting software solution will fill the gap.
-Or does the business have more advanced needs and control requirements such as manufacturing, advanced stock control and customer relations- in which case an ERP system is more appropriate.
+In which case, a sole accounting software solution will fill the gap.
+Or does the business have more advanced needs and control requirements such as manufacturing, advanced stock control, and customer relations- in which case an ERP system is more appropriate?
 A small business may also feel that growth is anticipated and so may feel that a scalable program is best for them- something that starts out with more basic accounting functionality but that can be scaled to include ERP functionality as and when required.